 - French Onion Dip from I am a Honey Bee

-Looking for more dips?
+Looking for more dips and spreads?

 Three Cheese Queso Dip Recipe